Jenkins's trans-Allegheny raid: Aftermath

-The Official Record labels Jenkins' raid as "Jenkins' Expedition in West Virginia and Ohio", and uses the dates of August 22 – September 19, 1862.
+The Official Record labels Jenkins's raid as "Jenkins' Expedition in West Virginia and Ohio", and uses the dates of August 22 – September 19, 1862.
 Historian Terry Lowry calls the event "Jenkins' Trans-Allegheny Raid", and his book's chapter devoted to the raid ends on September 9, 1862.

-In Loring's September 20 report, he praised Jenkins and claimed that Jenkins "captured and paroled near 300 prisoners of war; killed, wounded, and dispersed about 1,000 of the enemy; reclaimed to the Government about 40,000 square miles, then in the possession of the enemy...destroyed at least 5,000 stand of small–arms, one piece of cannon, and immense stores...."
-Jenkins' report mentions only seven Confederate casualties, and it says nothing about the event at the Miller house near Barboursville.
-Cox wrote that "little real mischief was done" by Jenkins' raid, but it was one of the causes of Lightburn's "embarrassing" retreat.
+In Loring's September 20 report, he praised Jenkins and claimed Jenkins "captured and paroled near 300 prisoners of war; killed, wounded, and dispersed about 1,000 of the enemy; reclaimed to the Government about 40,000 square miles, then in the possession of the enemy...destroyed at least 5,000 stand of small–arms, one piece of cannon, and immense stores...."
+Jenkins's report mentions only seven Confederate casualties, and it says nothing about the event at the Miller house near Barboursville.
+Cox wrote "little real mischief was done" by Jenkins's raid, but it was one of the causes of Lightburn's "embarrassing" retreat.
 Cox was ordered to return to the Kanawha Valley and promoted to major general.
 On October 14, he was at Point Pleasant preparing to retake the valley.
 By October 30, Union troops occupied Charleston, and began moving further east.

 In December 1862, Lightburn was transferred to the XV Corps commanded by Major General William T. Sherman, and he became a brigade commander.
 He was eventually promoted to brigadier general.
 He was slightly wounded in the face on August 24, 1864.
 He recovered from his wound and continued serving until he resigned on June 22, 1865.
 Jenkins did not survive the war.
 He led a brigade in the Battle of Gettysburg, and he was wounded on July 2, 1863.
-He recovered by autumn of that year, and returned to operate in western Virginia.
+He recovered by autumn that year, and returned to operate in western Virginia.
 Jenkins was wounded and captured on May 9, 1864, in the Battle of Cloyd's Mountain.
 He died from his wound on May 24 in Dublin, Virginia.
 After the war, Cox became governor of Ohio.
 He also served as secretary of the interior in President Grant's administration, and served in the United States House of Representatives.

 Preservation

-Highway markers commemorate some of Jenkins' exploits in his 1862 raid.
+Highway markers commemorate some of Jenkins's exploits in his 1862 raid.
 One exists at Salt Sulphur Springs in West Virginia's Monroe County.
-Another marker, titled Capture of Spencer, is located in Upshur County at Spencer.
+Another marker, titled Capture of Spencer, is located in Roane County at Spencer.

 Three historical markers commemorate the invasion of Ohio by Jenkins.
 In West Virginia, a highway marker titled "Ohio River Ford" marks the spot at Ravenswood where Jenkins (and Lightburn) crossed into Ohio.
-An additional marker discusses Daniel Frost, and it mentions that his newspaper was burned during Jenkins's raid.
+An additional marker discusses Daniel Frost, and it mentions his newspaper was burned during Jenkins's raid.
 On the Ohio side, a historical marker titled "First Ohio Invasion" discusses the invasion, and is placed at Buffington Island north of the actual crossing point.